-Note: Do not over discharge the battery.
-One of the most common causes of battery failure is when the battery is discharged below the recommended level of approximately 10v.
+Note: Do not over-discharge the battery.
+One of the most common causes of battery failure is when the battery is discharged below the recommended level of approximately 10V.

 Discharging a battery below this figure can cause permanent damage to one or more of the cells within the battery.

-To prevent over discharge, the EC325 system incorporates a battery protect circuit that warns and then disconnects the batteries when they fall below the following conditions:
+To prevent over discharge, the EC155 PSU in conjunction with the EC50 series control panel incorporates a battery protect circuit that warns and then disconnects the batteries when they fall below the following conditions: